FunkyQChicken/spark/README.md

 ## Bugs
 Because of the number of bugs and the speed at which they are resolved
-instead of tediously opening an issue for each one i will just keep a list
+instead of tediously opening an issue for each one I will just keep a list
 here until developement becomes slower. if you notice a bug though
 please open an issue.
 1. identifies ports as other peers that aren't